dslab-epfl/NEX/README.md

 # NEX - Hardware Accelerator Full-Stack Simulation Framework

-NEX is a simulation framework for running hardware accelerated software full-stack end-to-end.
-NEX supports unmodified software stack except drivers for accelerators need to be modified slightly for NEX to interpose between software and hardware.
+NEX is a simulation framework for running hardware-accelerated software full-stack end-to-end.
+NEX supports unmodified software stacks except that drivers for accelerators need to be modified slightly for NEX to interpose between software and hardware.

-NEX runs software on the actual CPUs without simulating any CPU architectures.
-NEX does support simulating more virtual CPUs than what's avaliable.
+NEX runs software on actual CPUs without simulating any CPU architectures.
+NEX does support simulating more virtual CPUs than what's available.

-NEX supports hardware accelerator simulators in the form of RTL simulator or DSim (LPN-based simulator model).
-Accelerators including Versatile Tensor Accelerator (VTA), hardware JPEG Decoder, and Protobuf ser./deser. acceleraotr (Protoacc) are integrated into NEX right now.
-NEX can run multiple of such accelerators as configured.
+NEX supports hardware accelerator simulators in the form of RTL simulators or DSim (LPN-based simulator models).
+Accelerators including Versatile Tensor Accelerator (VTA), hardware JPEG Decoder, and Protobuf serialization/deserialization accelerator (Protoacc) are integrated into NEX right now.
+NEX can run multiple such accelerators as configured.

-NEX supports host-accelerator interconnect modeling, DMA latency modeling as well.
+NEX supports host-accelerator interconnect modeling and DMA latency modeling as well.

-NEX supports time-warp features that lets users manipulating timestamps in the application.
+NEX supports time-warp features that let users manipulate timestamps in the application.

 ## Features